-6.4.1 Statutory Notices
+6.4.1 Statutory and Non-Statutory Notices

-Many of the various pieces of legislation that we enforce provide for the service of 'statutory notices' on individuals, businesses and other organisations requiring them to meet specific legal obligations.
+Many of the various pieces of legislation that we enforce provide for the service of 'statutory notices' and non-statutory notices on individuals, businesses and other organisations requiring them to meet specific legal obligations.

-Where a 'statutory notice' is served, the method of appealing against the notice and the timescale for doing so will be provided in writing at the same time.
+Where a 'statutory notice' or non-statutory notice is served, the method of appealing against the notice and the timescale for doing so will be provided in writing at the same time.
 The notice will explain what is wrong, what is required to put things right and what the likely consequences are if the notice is not complied with.
-In some cases a 'statutory notice' can be served to prevent the occurrence or recurrence of a problem e.g. a noise nuisance.
-In most cases, failure to comply with a 'statutory notice' will result in more severe formal action being taken.
+In some cases a 'statutory notice' or non-statutory notice can be served to prevent the occurrence or recurrence of a problem e.g. a noise nuisance.
+In most cases, failure to comply with a 'statutory notice' or non-statutory notice will result in more severe formal action being taken.

-In some cases such as Housing Notices there will be a charge for when the notice has been served.
+In some cases, such as Housing Notices there will be a charge for when the notice has been served.